fusionpbx/fusionpbx-docs/source/getting_started/quick_install.rst

 |

-Welcome to the FUSIONPBX installation guide.
+Welcome to the FusionPBX installation guide.

 |

-FUSIONPBX can be several different operating systems.
+FusionPBX can be several different operating systems.
 However this install is focused on a **minimal** install of Debian 8 with SSH enabled.
 This install has been designed to be fast, simple and modular.
 On many systems it will install in 5 minutes or less.
 Installation times depend on CPU, RAM and bandwidth.
 Install Video https://youtu.be/YmIht8hEHYU

 |